Preoperative Radiosurgery for the Treatment of High Grade Glioma, NeoGlioma Trial

 Intervention / Treatment

 Patients undergo MRI-guided stereotactic biopsy.
-Patients then undergo radiosurgery over 1 fraction.
-Within 14 days, patients undergo surgery.
-Within 4-6 weeks, patients then receive standard of care radiation therapy over 30 fraction and temozolomide daily with or without TTF at the discretion of the treating neuro-oncologist.
-Additionally, patients undergo MRI and blood sample collection and optional biopsy on study.
+Within 14 days of registration, patients undergo either standard of care surgery or radiosurgery in 1 fraction.
+Within 14 days, patients who underwent radiosurgery then undergo surgery.
+Within 4-6 weeks, all patients then receive standard of care radiation therapy over 30 fraction and temozolomide daily with or without TTF at the discretion of the treating neuro-oncologist.
+Additionally, patients undergo MRI and blood sample collection and optional biopsy throughout the study.

 Undergo MRI